When deciding how to account for an intangible asset, the first question to answer is whether there is sufficient proof that it actually exists.

 Statement of Accounting Policies

-Goodwill and the deferred credit, which arise from business combinations accounted for as purchase transactions, are amortized using the straight-line method over the periods estimated to be benefited.
+Goodwill and deferred credit, which arise from business combinations that are accounted for as purchase transactions, are amortized using the straight-line method over the periods estimated to be benefited.

-The Company and its subsidiaries have also reacquired limited term franchise rights in conjunction with the purchase of businesses operating McDonald’s restaurants under limited term franchise agreements.
+The company and its subsidiaries have also reacquired limited-term franchise rights in conjunction with the purchase of businesses operating McDonald’s restaurants under limited-term franchise agreements.